Chymyst/chymyst-core/README.md

 Here is an example of "single-access non-blocking counter".
-There is an integer counter value, to which we have non-blocking access via `incr` and `decr` messages.
+There is an integer counter value, to which we have non-blocking access via `incr` and `decr` molecules.
-We can also fetch the current counter value via the `get` message, which is blocking.
+We can also fetch the current counter value via the `get` molecule, which is blocking.
 The counter is initialized to the number we specify.

     import code.winitzki.jc.JoinRun._